Xipit/cats-expanded/README.md

 # Cats Expanded
-Cats Expanded is a fabric mod for minecraft that, well, expands on all things cat
+Cats Expanded is a fabric mod for minecraft that, well, expands on all things :cat:

-## Features
+## 😸 - Features
 - adds a new catnip block, including world generation, interaction with cats, etc.
 - adds new "catnip-high" status for cats
 - adds catears
 - cats can now spawn everywhere -> more cats (needs to be configured in config json)

-## Dependencies
+## :octocat: - Dependencies
 - [OroConfig](https://github.com/OroArmor/Oro-Config) for configuration
 - [Modmenu](https://github.com/TerraformersMC/ModMenu) for configuration

-## Credits
+## 😽 - Credits
 - Nico Kaupenjohann who helped me get started with his free 1.17 fabric mod course, as well as his [1.18.1 course on udemy](https://www.udemy.com/course/minecraft-modding-fabric-118/)
 - the fabricmc developer wiki
 - the Fabric Discord for answering my questions and getting me on the right track